-- [fv]: This is not the mandatory argument.
+- [fv]: This is not a mandatory argument.
 FV stands for future value.
 This is the future value of the loan amount.
-If you do not mention this argument by default Excel will treat this as zero.
+If you do not mention this argument by default, Excel will treat this as zero.

 NPER in Excel – Example #1

 Ms. Karuna started to work in a corporate company in Bangalore.
 She took a loan of Rs.
 250,000 for her studies.
 She joined the company at a remuneration of Rs.
 40,000 per month.

 After all her monthly commitments, she can pay an EMI amount of Rs.
 15,000 per month.
 The education loan amount interest rate is 13.5% per anum.